hruthingali/8byte_project/README.md

 EKS Staging
 ```

-This allows new builds to be automatically deployed to the staging environment.
+This allows new builds to be automatically deployed to staging.

-## Production Deployment
+# Production Deployment

 Production is intentionally configured differently from staging.

 Automatic synchronization is disabled for the production Argo CD application.

-Jenkins still updates the production Kubernetes manifest and pushes the change to GitHub.

-However, Argo CD does not automatically deploy the change to production.
+Jenkins updates the production Kubernetes deployment manifest and pushes the change to GitHub, but Argo CD does not automatically deploy the change.

-After the staging environment has been verified, the production application can be manually synchronized from Argo CD.
+After staging has been verified, the production application can be manually synchronized from the Argo CD interface.

-The production flow is:
+The production deployment flow is:

 ```text
 Jenkins